sandstorm/NeosAcl/README.md

 Main features:

-- Switch `RestrictedEditor` to a whitelist-only permission approach.
-By installing this package, the `RestrictedEditor` is not allowed anymore to change any content.
+- Switch `RestrictedEditor` to an allowlist-only permission approach.
+By installing this package, the `RestrictedEditor` is no longer allowed to change any content.
 - Configure dynamic roles through a Neos backend module.
 - Permissions on the node tree, workspaces and dimensions possible.
-- Permissions work predictably with sane defaults and purely-additive logic.
+- Permissions work predictably with sane defaults and purely additive logic.

 ![listing](./Documentation/listing.png)